Menu

 Brass foundry & Coreco swarf drying plant removed from site.

-Brass wire effluent treatment mill (IX Plant) converted for nickel extraction.
+Brass wire effluent treatment mill (IX Plant) converted for anodising seal process rinse water nickel extraction.

 CNC router installed & upgraded in Fabrication.

-Fabrication welding bay relocated to old brass wire.
+Fabrication welding bay relocated to old brass wire location.

 Bulk acid & caustic storage upgraded.